 Year 8 Art

-The main focus in year 8 is portraiture and the environment as well as the art of other cultures.
-Students have 2 lessons of art a fortnight..
+The main focus in year 8 is portraiture and developing the students imagination through 3D developments.
+Students have 2 lessons of art a fortnight.

 Areas of focus:

-- Use of line and tone in portraiture
+• Use of line and tone in portraiture and linear mark making to develop tone and texture

-- Exploring how artists respond to the theme of portraiture
+• Exploring how artists respond to the theme of portraiture in different ways

 Areas of focus: